PolarBearITS/smasher-stats/README.md

     Get tournament results of specified smasher

     Options:
-      -h --help                Show this help message and exit -s --smasher <tag>       The tag of the smasher you want results for -i --input_file <path>   Path to input file where tags are stored -o --output_file <path>  Path to output file where results are put -t --threshold <place>   Tournaments where the smasher placed worse will have their names displayed
+      -h, --help                Show this help message and exit -s, --smasher <tag>       The tag of the smasher you want results for -i, --input_file <path>   Path to input file where tags are stored -o, --output_file <path>  Path to output file where results are put -t, --threshold <place>   Tournaments where the smasher placed worse will have their names displayed
-      -y --year <year>         Specified year used to filter tournament dates List 1 specific year or 2 to define a range -g --game <game>         Specified game to get tournament results for [default: Melee]
+      -y, --year <year>         Specified year used to filter tournament dates List 1 specific year or 2 to define a range -g, --game <game>         Specified game to get tournament results for [default: Melee]
+      -e, --event <event>       What event to pull results for [default: Singles]
-      -d --debug               Run in debug mode
+      --debug                   Run in debug mode